-Patients receiving T cell-based immunotherapies such as Abecma may experience serious adverse events, including neurotoxicity and cytokine release syndrome.
-Serious adverse events or undesirable side effects associated with Abecma or our product candidates may result in delays, clinical holds, or terminations of our clinical trials, impact our ability to obtain or maintain marketing approval, and impact market acceptance and commercial sales, which will significantly harm our business, financial condition and prospects.
+Patients receiving T cell-based immunotherapies such as ABECMA may experience serious adverse events, including neurotoxicity and cytokine release syndrome, which may result in delays, clinical holds, or terminations of our clinical trials.
+If ABECMA or any of our product candidates are revealed to have high and unacceptable severity and/or prevalence of side effects or unexpected characteristics, their clinical development, marketing approval, and commercial potential will be negatively impacted, which will significantly harm our business, financial condition and prospects.

-Abecma is a chimeric antigen receptor, or CAR, T cell-based immunotherapy.
+ABECMA is a chimeric antigen receptor, or CAR, T cell-based immunotherapy.
 In previous and ongoing clinical studies involving CAR T cell products, including those involving ide-cel, patients experienced side effects such as neurotoxicity and cytokine release syndrome.
 There have been life-threatening events related to severe neurotoxicity and cytokine release syndrome, requiring intense medical intervention such as intubation or vasopressor support, and in several cases, resulted in death.
 Severe neurotoxicity is a condition that is currently defined clinically by cerebral edema, confusion, drowsiness, speech impairment, tremors, seizures, or other central nervous system side effects, when such side effects are serious enough to lead to intensive care.
-In some cases, severe neurotoxicity was thought to be associated with the use of certain lymphodepletion regimens used prior to the administration of the CAR T cell products.
+In some severe neurotoxicity was thought to be associated with the use of certain lymphodepletion regimens used prior to the administration of the CAR T cell products.
 Cytokine release syndrome is a condition that is currently defined clinically by certain symptoms related to the release of cytokines, which can include fever, chills, low blood pressure, when such side effects are serious enough to lead to intensive care with mechanical ventilation or significant vasopressor support.
 The exact cause or causes of cytokine release syndrome and severe neurotoxicity in connection with treatment of CAR T cell products is not fully understood at this time.
 In addition, patients have experienced other adverse events in these studies, such as a reduction in the number of blood cells (in the form of neutropenia, thrombocytopenia, anemia or other cytopenias), febrile neutropenia, chemical laboratory abnormalities (including elevated liver enzymes), and renal failure.

-Undesirable side effects caused by Abecma, other CAR T product candidates targeting B cell maturation antigen, or BCMA, or our other engineered cell therapy product candidates, could cause us or regulatory authorities to interrupt, delay or halt clinical studies and could result in restrictions on the labeling, distribution, or marketing of our approved products or a requirement to conduct potentially costly post-approval studies or the delay or denial of marketing approval by the FDA or other comparable foreign regulatory authorities.
-For example, the prescribing information for Abecma includes a boxed warning for cytokine release syndrome, neurologic toxicities, and hemophagocytic lymphohistiocytosis/macrophage activation syndrome, and Abecma is only available in the U.S. through a REMS program.
-Additionally, FDA has imposed a post-marketing requirement for Abecma that requires completion of an observational study to assess the long-term safety of Abecma and the risk of secondary malignancies occurring after treatment by following patients for a 15-year period.
-Side effects and toxicities associated with Abecma, as well as the warnings, precautions, and requirements listed in the prescribing information, could affect the willingness of physicians to prescribe, and patients to use, Abecma and negatively affect market acceptance and commercial sales.
+Undesirable side effects caused by ABECMA, other CAR T product candidates targeting BCMA, or our other engineered cell therapy product candidates, could cause us or regulatory authorities to interrupt, delay or halt clinical studies and could result in a more restrictive label or the delay or denial of marketing approval by the FDA or other comparable foreign regulatory authorities.
 In some cases, side effects such as neurotoxicity or cytokine release syndrome have resulted in clinical holds of ongoing clinical trials and/or discontinuation of the development of the product candidate.
 Results of our studies could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete the studies or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff, as toxicities resulting from engineered cell therapies are not normally encountered in the general patient population and by medical personnel.
 Medical personnel may need additional training regarding engineered cell therapies to understand their side effects.
 Inadequate training in recognizing or failure to effectively manage the potential side effects of engineered cell therapies could result in patient deaths.
 Any of these occurrences may harm our business, financial condition and prospects significantly.

-If we or others identify undesirable side effects caused by Abecma or our product candidates, a number of potentially significant negative consequences could result, including:
+If we or others identify undesirable side effects caused by ABECMA or our product candidates, a number of potentially significant negative consequences could result, including: